RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 so create a separate project to house it and keep it separate from our monolith and our other microservices we will create later on.

-Before going to OpenShift console, we will repackage the Quarkus application for adding a PostgreSQL extension because Inventory service will connect to PostgeSQL database in production on OpenShift cluster.
+Before going to OpenShift console, we will repackage the Quarkus application for adding a PostgreSQL extension because our Inventory service will connect to PostgeSQL database in production on OpenShift.

-Add a _quarkus-jdbc-postgresql_ extendsion via CodeReady Workspaces Terminal:
+Add a _quarkus-jdbc-postgresql_ extension via CodeReady Workspaces Terminal:

 `cd /projects/cloud-native-workshop-v2m1-labs/inventory/`

 `mvn quarkus:add-extension -Dextensions="jdbc-postgresql"`

 Quarkus supports the notion of _configuration profiles_.
-These allow you to have multiple configuration in the same file and select between then via a _profile name_.
+These allows you to have multiple configurations in the same file and select between then via a _profile name_.

 By default Quarkus has three profiles, although it is possible to use as many as you like.
 The default profiles are: